 This chicken dish is bursting with flavour and is a family favourite.
 The sweetness from the maple syrup goes perfectly with the spicy coating.
-The chilli and chilli flake measurements is only a guide, so feel free to alter them to suit your own personal tastes.
+The chilli powder and chilli flake measurements is only a guide, so feel free to alter them to suit your own personal tastes.
 The amount I used gives a little warmth, without being too hot.

 This comfortably feeds our 2 teenage boys, my husband and myself.
 However, if our eldest comes home for dinner, I then add hot chips to the plate, instead of just serving them with salad.